British Pancakes for Shrove Tuesday

 Instructions

-- To a mixing bowl add the flour and salt.
-Make a well in the center of the flour and whisk in the eggs.
-Gradually stir in the milk and water until all well mixed.
+- To a mixing bowl add sift in the flour and salt.
+Make a well in the center of the flour and whisk in the eggs incorporating a little flour.
+Add ⅓ of the milk and continue whisking in more flour.

-- To a non-stick 10 inch sauté pan melt the butter over medium high heat.
+To a non-stick 10-inch (25 cm), non-stick sauté/frying pan melt the butter over medium high heat.

 Notes